 For example, one grown child looks back and says, "When my parents divorced I lost all faith that loving relationships could ever last, so it's their fault that I have been distrustful of commitment ever since."
 Another sibling, however, comes away with a different choice for adjustment.
 "When my parents divorced I was hurt and sorry for them, but I learned how important it is to communicate better in my relationships than they did in theirs."

 To the same adversity, different choices for adjustment can be made.
 This is why responsibility for that adjustment must be respected.
-In healthy parent/grown child relationships this division of responsibility needs to hold.
+In healthy parent/grown child relationships, this division of responsibility needs to hold.

-When parents continue to blame their grown child's trials on themselves they commit three errors.
+When parents continue to blame their grown child's trials on themselves, they commit three errors.
 First, they make a causative connection they cannot prove since there are so many influential variables in play that determine a young person's behavior.
-Second, they reduce power of responsibility of the young person by encouraging him or her to hold them accountable for his or her choices.
-Third, they may open themselves up to a young person exploiting the vulnerability of parental guilt for manipulation or even compensation, particularly when the young person is seeking rescue from consequences of a poor life choice.
+Second, they reduce the power of responsibility of the young person by encouraging him or her to hold them accountable for his or her choices.
+Third, they may open themselves up to a young person exploiting the vulnerability of parental guilt for manipulation or even compensation, particularly when the young person is seeking rescue from the consequences of a poor life choice.

 The interaction of parental guilt and parent blame can be mutually disabling.
 The resolution, of course, is for parents to forsake their guilt by ceasing self-blame, in the process emotionally disentangling the relationship.
 They need to be able to say to themselves, "Whatever we did, how she conducts her life now is not our fault; it is her choice."